KitsoSenwedi/responsive-website-cheat-sheet/README.md

 If you imagine a color wheel, the hue red is at 0 degrees, green is at 120 degrees, and blue is at 240 degrees.
 Saturation is the intensity of a color from 0%, or gray, to 100% for pure color.
 You must add the percent sign % to the saturation and lightness values.
 Lightness is how bright a color appears, from 0%, or complete black, to 100%, complete white, with 50% being neutral.

+Opacity describes how opaque, or non-transparent, something is.
+For example, a solid wall is opaque, and no light can pass through.
+But a drinking glass is much more transparent, and you can see through the glass to the other side.
+With the CSS opacity property, you can control how opaque or transparent an element is.
+With the value 0, or 0%, the element will be completely transparent, and at 1.0, or 100%, the element will be completely opaque like it is by default.
+Another way to set the opacity for an element is with the alpha channel.
+Similar to the opacity property, the alpha channel controls how transparent or opaque a color is.
+You've already set sleeve's opacity with a named color and the opacity property, but you can add an alpha channel to the other CSS color properties.
+You're already familiar with using the rgb function to set colors.
+To add an alpha channel to an rgb color, use the rgba function instead.
+The rgba function works just like the rgb function, but takes one more number from 0 to 1.0 for the alpha channel: rgba(redValue, greenValue, blueValue, alphaValue);
+You can also use an alpha channel with hsl and hex colors.

+The box-shadow property lets you apply one or more shadows around an element.
+Here is basic syntax:
+box-shadow: offsetX offsetY color;
+Here's how the offsetX and offsetY values work: both offsetX and offsetY accept number values in px and other CSS units a positive offsetX value moves the shadow right and a negative value moves it left a positive offsetY value moves the shadow down and a negative value moves it up if you want a value of zero (0) for any or both offsetX and offsetY, you don't need to add a unit.
+Every browser understands that zero means no change.
+The height and width of the shadow is determined by the height and width of the element it's applied to.
+You can also use an optional spreadRadius value to spread out the reach of the shadow.
+More on that later.

+Notice that the edges of the shadow are sharp.
+This is because there is an optional blurRadius value for the box-shadow property:
+box-shadow: offsetX offsetY blurRadius color;
+If a blurRadius value isn't included, it defaults to 0 and produces sharp edges.
+The higher the value of blurRadius, the greater the blurring effect is.